rajudin-ali/Predict-Customer-Personality-to-boost-marketing-campaign-by-using-Machine-Learning-/README.md

 # Predict-Customer-Personality-to-boost-marketing-campaign-by-using-Machine-Learning-

+## Background
+A company can experience significant growth when it understands the behavior and personality of its customers.
+This understanding enables the company to provide better services and greater value to potential loyal customers.
+By processing historical marketing campaign data, the company can enhance its performance and effectively target the right customers to increase transactions on its platform.
+Based on these data insights, the focus of this project is to develop a predictive clustering model that helps the company make more informed and strategic business decisions.

+This project was conducted as part of a mini project at Rakamin Academy, aiming to apply data analysis and machine learning techniques to real business scenarios.

 ## Goals
 The goal of this project is to utilize customer and campaign data to develop insights that strengthen business strategies.
 More specifically, the aim is to build a predictive clustering model that enables the company to identify, segment, and engage customers more effectively.